gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 - [destroy-all (DEPRECATED: use run-all)](#destroy-all-deprecated-use-run-all)
 - [validate-all (DEPRECATED: use run-all)](#validate-all-deprecated-use-run-all)

-This flag works very similarly to the `--terragrunt-modules-that-include` flag, but instead of looking only for included configurations, it also looks for configurations that read a given file.
+This flag works very similarly to the `--units-that-include` flag, but instead of looking only for included configurations, it also looks for configurations that read a given file.

 When passed in, the `*-all` commands will include all units (modules) that read a given file into the queue.
 This is useful